DengyangCycleLab/j2struct/README.md

 is it very cool?

-It may also be very backward!
+it may also be very backward!
 XDDDDDDD
 # more
 j2struct can not only read struct binary, but also write struct binary!